MusikAnimal/pageviews/CONTRIBUTING.md

    [false positives](https://pageviews.toolforge.org/topviews/faq/#false_positive) for Topviews.
    Unless you're working on Topviews, you can skip this step.

-1. Run `./node_modules/.bin/gulp` to watch the javascripts, stylesheets and views and automatically recompile when new changes are saved.
+1. Run `npm run dev` to watch the javascripts, stylesheets and views and automatically recompile when new changes are saved.

 1. Go to the public directory (`cd public_html`) and start the server with `php -S localhost:8000`.